Things To Do / Tourist Attractions in Western Mass

-Set around a tree-lined quadrangle, the five world-class museums that comprise the Springfield Museums provide visitors with a wealth of exciting imagery and inspirational artwork.
-The Museum of Fine Arts, the George Walter Vincent Smith Art Museum, the Springfield Science Museum, the Connecticut Valley Historical Museum and the Museum of Springfield History.
-The quadrangle is also home to the Dr. Seuss Sculpture Garden, a series of full-scale bronze sculptures of Dr. Seuss's whimsical creations, honoring the birthplace of Theodor Geisel, a.k.a.
+Set around a tree-lined quadrangle, the four world-class museums that comprise the Springfield Museums provide visitors with a wealth of exciting imagery and inspirational artwork.
+The D'Amour Museum of Fine Arts, the George Walter Vincent Smith Art Museum, the Springfield Science Museum and the Wood Museum of Springfield History.
+The Quadrangle is also home to the Dr. Seuss Sculpture Garden, a series of full-scale bronze sculptures of Dr. Seuss's whimsical creations, honoring the birthplace of Theodor Geisel, a.k.a.
 Dr. Seuss.
-For one admission price, visitors can enjoy all five Springfield Museums and the Dr. Seuss Park.
+For one admission price, visitors can enjoy all four Springfield Museums and the Dr. Seuss Park.

 Bright Nights at Forest Park

 Sumner Avenue, Route 83, Springfield, MA